mail87523/ESP32-Async-WebServer-WebSocket-JSON-PID-Controller-Thermostat/README.md

-# ESP32-Async-WebSocket-PID-Thermostat

-ESP32 Async WebServer WebSocket JSON PID Controller Thermostat.
+# ESP32 Async WebServer WebSocket JSON PID Controller Thermostat

 Code is a mix of collected and modified projects from github.